 We then shift to Dr. Cale with a gun.
 Dr. Cale opens the blast doors and steps outside and tells Black Adam that she made the things that killed his family.
-Black Adam rushes past Dr. Cale and inside of the base.
+Black Adam rushes past Dr. Cale and inside the base.
 Black Adam then smashes open the blast doors.

 The scientists are all about to pass out from fear of Black Adam killing them.
 I.Q. rallies the scientists by telling them that they have been bullied their entire lives.
-That now they have the ultimate big bad bully at their doorstep and they have the weapons and the numbers to get even.
+Now they have the ultimate big bad bully at their doorstep and they have the weapons and the numbers to get even.

 The mad scientists get inspired by I.Q. and use their combined gadgets to take down Black Adam.
 Sivana then approaches the disabled Black Adam and orders that Black Adam be taken to his laboratory and for the acid wash to be heated up.
 That Sivana has been making plans for this moment for a very long time.

-Morrow then cheers because he just won the e-bay auction for the piece of art with the Red Tornado’s head on it.
+Morrow then cheers because he just won the eBay auction for the piece of art with the Red Tornado’s head on it.
 Morrow is thrilled because the secrets of the cosmos that are locked inside the Red Tornado’s head are now Morrow’s.

 Week 46, Day 3: We cut to Steel and Natasha (in her new armor) outside of the LexCorp. building watching Lex Luthor getting arrested by the police.
 Suddenly, Clark Kent tells Steel to follow him.
 Clark claims that Lex is inside the building.
-Clark leads Steel and the police to a lead lined room.
+Clark leads Steel and the police to a lead-lined room.
 Steel smashes down the door and inside is Lex Luthor.

-We cut outside of the building where the “Lex” outside reveals himself to be Hannibal, the shape shifter.
+We cut outside of the building where the “Lex” outside reveals himself to be Hannibal, the shapeshifter.
 Everyman attacks Natasha who takes him out with one punch.
 The police then arrest the real Lex Luthor and take him away.

-Week 46, Day 4: We see Alan Scott, Jay Garrick and Wildcat in Bialya.
+Week 46, Day 4: We see Alan Scott, Jay Garrick, and Wildcat in Bialya.
 Alan Scott says his ring has found no survivors.
 There are over two million dead people.
 Alan mentions that the JSA needs to become something different.
 That there are new meta0humans showing up every day.
 And the JSA can’t let these new meta-humans end up like those arrogant Everyman thugs or like Black Adam.

 Alan says that he can’t help feeling responsible for Black Adam.
 That Black Adam was a member of the JSA and that they deserted him.
 Jay Garrick responds that Black Adam deserted the JSA.